PayorCRM/help/setting-up-invoice-reminders.md

 To come up with Invoice reminder rules you may have to ask the below question to yourself

 Are there certain customers / invoice amounts / dates  for which you want PayorCRM to send automated mail reminders?
-These may be based on your past experiences and on the criticality of those invoices.
+These may be based on your past experiences or on the criticality of those invoices or any other criteria you have.

 For eg :